Interpreting seasonal and interannual Hadley cell descending edge migrations via the cell-mean Rossby number: Conclusions

 Notably uninfluential both seasonally and interannually is the mid-latitude static stability, which under global warming is projected to increase and, through appeal to (\ref{eq:bci-edge-eq}), thereby predominantly drive the poleward expansion of the descending edges \citep[\eg/][]{kang_expansion_2012,chemke_exploiting_2019}.
-To our knowledge, no study has yet investigated the role of the cell-mean Rossby numbers in warming-driven Hadley cell expansion.
+To our knowledge, no study has yet investigated the role of the cell-mean Rossby numbers in warming-driven Hadley cell expansion; \citet{kang_expansion_2012} find large seasonal differences in the climatological value of a bulk Rossby number for each Hadley cell, but they neglect any changes to these bulk Rossby numbers as the planet warms.
 All else equal, an increase in the Rossby number would retract the descending edge, while a decrease would expand the descending edge poleward.
-The influence could also come from its climatological value: by (\ref{eq:bci-edge-eq}), an atmosphere with larger climatological cell-mean Rossby numbers would migrate less for a given change in any of the other terms, compared to a model with smaller climatological cell-mean Rossby numbers.
+The influence of the Rossby number on Hadley cell expansion with global warming could also come from the Rossby number's climatological value rather than its own response to warming: by (\ref{eq:bci-edge-eq}), an atmosphere with larger climatological cell-mean Rossby numbers would migrate less for a given change in any of the other terms, compared to a model with smaller climatological cell-mean Rossby numbers.
 Given that multi-model-mean projections under high-CO2 forcing are robustly of expansion of the descending edges \citep[\eg/][]{grise_hadley_2020}, possibilities include that the cell-mean Rossby numbers are increasing, that they are decreasing but not enough to counter the increased subtropical static stability, or that the framework simply doesn't work in this context.

 \acknowledgments We thank Isaac Held for useful discussions of this work.
 S.A.H. acknowledges funding from the NSF Climate and Large-scale Dynamics program, award AGS-2411723.
 J.L.M. acknowledges funding from the NSF Climate and Large-scale Dynamics program, award AGS-1912673.
 S.B. acknowledges partial support from the European Union under Next Generation EU, Mission 4 Component 2 - CUP E53D23021930001 and Next Generation EU, Mission 4 Component 2 - CUP E63C22000970007.